Lokeish Umak

 Submission Type: Poetry, Short Fiction, Personal Essays, Translations

-Why Submit: LEKH Magazine is rapidly gaining recognition as India’s bold new voice in literature.
+Why Submit: The Paris Post is rapidly gaining recognition as India’s bold new voice in literature.
 It welcomes diverse narratives that challenge norms and celebrate authenticity.
-The editorial team prioritizes inclusivity, storytelling rooted in cultural experiences, and emerging talent.
+The editorial team prioritises inclusivity, storytelling rooted in cultural experiences, and emerging talent.

 Submission Status: Open